da-crivelli/freecad-parametric-fea/README.md

  A flexible parametric FEA library based on [FreeCAD](https://www.freecadweb.org/), currently supporting FreeCAD 0.20.
 Some of this will be posted as a video tutorial on the [@engineeringmaths Youtube channel](https://www.youtube.com/@engineeringmaths)

 > **Warning**
 > this project is very early release, and should not be used for any serious structural analysis.
-It is aimed at hobbyists and hackers
+It is aimed at hobbyists and makers

 ## Quickest start
 Create a Python 3.8 virtual environment: